Charities Regulator: Functions

 The Charities Regulator was established to "increase public trust" in the charitable sector and is responsible for maintaining the Register of Charities.
 All organisations authorised as tax-exempt charities by the Revenue Commissioners at the time of the regulator's establishment were deemed authorised for the purposes of the new regulatory regime, and more than 2,500 further charities have registered since commencement.
 It is an offence for an organisation to describe itself as a charity if it is not registered with the regulator.
 Elements of the register are available to the public through the regulator's website.

 The regulator is also responsible for "ensuring accountability", and as part of this, for receiving and reviewing the annual financial returns of charities, pursuing complaints made against charities (of which there were 531 in 2017), appointing investigators into the operation of charities, and taking specific actions (including the replacement of trustees or involvement of law enforcement) depending on the outcome of investigations.
 Bodies to which the regulator can refer findings include the Garda Síochána, the Revenue Commissioners, the Director of Corporate Enforcement and the Competition Authority.

 Aside from registration, the regulator works to educate trustees and the public, to support charity development, and to share information on the charity sector.
 It provides guidelines and model constitutional documents, but does not have authority to control one of the main sources of controversy in the charity scandals of 2013–2014, terms and conditions of charity staff, including salaries.

 Structure and funding

 The functions of the Charities Regulator are overseen by its 12-person board, and conducted (as of 2019) by a staff of 38, including a chief executive, a director of regulation and five business unit heads.

 The regulator is funded by the Oireachtas through the exchequer.
 It is also authorised to levy fees on charities (and in 2018 a 100 euro registration fee was proposed).
 The regulator is entitled to recover the costs of investigative or enforcement actions from the person or persons involved, in the event of a conviction.

 Charity Appeals Tribunal

-An appellate body was provided for in the Charities Act of 2009, and established in 2016.
+An appellate body was provided for in the Charities Act 2009, and established in 2016.
 It sat for the first time in 2019, dismissing a case.